dvd101x/mathjs-help/# todo.md

 # done

+- [x] Limit the length of the search element, to the longest function to be found.
 - [x] Search depending upper and lower case
 - [x] Return the title to links
 - [x] Add titles to sections